Chemistry

 Application of radiochemistry to problems in chemistry, physics, and nuclear medicine, with emphasis on particle detectors and experimental techniques.
 Prerequisites: 3 units of physical chemistry or quantum mechanics, or permission of instructor.
 Five hours of laboratory a week.

-Introduction to the interaction of radiation with mater, the production and decay of radioactive nuclides, the structure and properties of nuclei, and various applications of nuclear science (including nuclear power) are all presented.
-Prerequisites: General Chemistry and/or Physics, and prior or concurrent enrollment in either Chemistry 401 or Physics 217.
+Introduction to the interaction of radiation with matter, the production and decay of radioactive nuclides, the structure and properties of nuclei, and various applications of nuclear science (including nuclear power) are all presented.
 Lectures will be in-person but a complete set of taped lectures will also be available.
 A weekly, in-person or remote, help session will be scheduled at a mutually agreed to time.
 There will be about 6 timed quizzes, one midterm and one final, all of which must be taken in-person on mutually agreed dates.

 Have you ever wondered how molecular interactions shape the world around us?
 Why do certain materials exhibit unique properties?
 How can we predict and manipulate chemical reactions at the atomic level?
 These are the mysteries at the heart of chemistry, where understanding the unseen world of atoms and molecules can unlock groundbreaking advances in science and technology.
 However, one needs specialized numerical methods and computational chemistry skills to explore these questions.
 This course is designed to bridge this gap.
 It provides a comprehensive introduction to the mathematical and computational skills necessary to model chemical phenomena at the atomic level.
 We start by building a strong foundation in mathematical representations of chemical problems, utilizing open-source software tools for problem-solving, data interpretation, and visualization of materials and molecular structures.
 In the second part of the course, we delve into the fascinating world of atomic-level computer modeling.
 You'll learn various methodologies, such as Monte Carlo and molecular dynamics.
 We'll analyze static (thermodynamic and structural) and dynamic properties and their statistical errors.
 Don't worry if you're new to coding - we'll cover the basics of Python programming in the first few lectures, setting you up for success.
 By the end of this course, you will be proficient in using computational tools, understanding atomic interactions, and approaching chemical problems with a structured and strategic thought process.
 Join us to unlock the secrets of the molecular world and transform the way you see chemistry!
 Prerequisites: Chem 106/112A, Math 132, Physics 191, Chem 261.